This SDK is not yet publicly available, but you can apply to become eligible.

 CollectionListing - A collection is a subset of products that can be surfaced and viewed together for convenience.

 Checkout - A checkout is an object used to manage a user’s cart as it transitions to a paid checkout.
 This includes calculating taxes and shipping rates, attaching a shipping address, and associating one or more payments.
-You can use the Checkout API to deliver a fully customizable checkout experience.

 Sales channel use cases